UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 *A short pre-test and matching post-test will be designed to assess student learning*

 *If proposing a new instrument, briefly and concisely list some example assessment questions.*
-- *Given the molarity and volume of a solution, calculate the moles of solute.*
 - *Given the number of moles of an acid and base, determine the limiting reactant and how much excess reactant is left over.*
+- *Given the number of moles of an acid and base, determine the number of moles of a salt and water are formed.*

 # What sets this project apart?